jamesplease/react-ui-reference/components/popover/README.md

 The difference between a Popover and a Dialog is that the Dialog is always centered on the screen.
 Aside from that difference, the interaction design of both of these components is identical.

+## Running This Example

+1. Clone this repository
+2. Navigate into this directory
+3. Run `npm install`
+4. Run `npm start`

 ## Features

 These are the features of the Popover that come out-of-the-box